FiliperBarros/FiliperBarros/README.md

-# Hi, I'm **Filipe Barros**:
+# Hi, I'm **Filipe Barros**

-a software developer with a background in QA teting, now focused on **back-end development** at [42 Porto](https://42porto.com/).
+A software developer with a background in QA teting, now focused on **back-end development** at [42 Porto](https://42porto.com/).
 I started with C. I enjoy solving problems and writing clean code.

 Check out my projects to see what I’ve been working on!